Carl Zeiss Jena Biometar 80mm 2.8 – M42 – Exakta – Praktina

 Carl Zeiss Jena Biometar 80mm 2.8 Versions

 The Carl Zeiss Jena Biometar 80mm f2.8 lens is one of the oldest M42 mount Carl Zeiss Jena lenses available and is available in the classic all metal finish (along with the Zeiss Biotar and Tessar lenses).
-These older versions still have specific air bubbles in the lens glass (these do not affect image quality – back in the day it was very difficult to produce pure high end glass).
+These older versions sometimes have specific air bubbles in the lens glass (these do not affect image quality – back in the day it was very difficult to produce pure high end glass).

 Both coated and uncoated lenses exist.
 Coated lenses are marked either with a “T” or “V” or “MC”.